 Increased exports of traditional goods

-Figures for 2014 and 2015 have been revised
+Figures for the 1st – 3rd quarter 2015 have been revised

-For an overview of the revisions in the main aggregates in the last quarters, see table 48.
+For an overview of the revisions in the main aggregates in the last quarters see table 48.

 For more information about definitions of the main concepts, variables and classifications in national accounts, see About the statistics, definitions.